An Asperger Syndrome childhood: timid body, conceited mind

 Some time around my fourth birthday we had a visit from a friend and colleague of Dad who was an educational psychologist.
 This friend was fascinated by my cognitive development and used to test it often, which I loved.
 Years later I learned that Dad was unhappy about such testing, as he was not sure that it was healthy.
 On this occasion the friend spread 15 counters on the table in front of me and asked me to count them.
 I thought, “I’ll show him: I’ll do it the fancy way.”
 I gathered the counters in pairs using the index and middle fingers of my right hand, reciting, “2, 4, 6, 8, 10, 12, 14, and 1 is 15.”
 Dad’s friend was astonished.
 Cousin Gillian, four years my senior, had taught me to count in pairs like that.

-I remember clearly the birth of my sister Fiona when I was four years and one month, and from that time onwards my memories come thick and fast.
+I remember clearly the birth of my sister Fiona when I was 4 years 1 month, and from that time onwards my memories come thick and fast.

 How to get dressed